-Do you have old decor that needs an update?
-Last month, I shared how to DIY 20 Faux Metal Paint techniques.
-I used Copper, Iron, and Bronze Patina’s for that post.
 After all of that testing, the rust look was surprisingly my favorite.
 I’m so excited to show you how gorgeous this looks on some decor I was ready to give up on.
-And, you can follow these quick and easy steps to update your old decor with this DIY rust paint technique too!

-Now, let’s get to this fun DIY Rust Paint Technique!
+Now, let’s get to this Easy DIY Rust Paint Effect!

 - Dixie Belle Green Patina Spray